 Taiwan rejects China's main condition for WHO participation

-TAIPEI, May 15 (Reuters) - Taiwan's health minister rejected on Friday China's main condition for the island to be able to take part in the World Health Organization (WHO) - that it accepts it is part of China - ahead of a key meeting of the body during a pandemic.
+TAIPEI, May 15 (Reuters) - Taiwan's health minister rejected on Friday China's main condition for the island to be able to take part in the World Health Organization - acceptance that it is part of China - before a WHO meeting being held during the coronavirus pandemic.

+This has raised objections from Beijing, which considers Taiwan one of its provinces.

-Taiwan says the coronavirus pandemic has made it more urgent than ever that it be allowed proper access to the WHO.
+Taiwan says the coronavirus pandemic has made it more urgent than ever for it to have proper access to the WHO.

-China says Taiwan can only participate under the "one China" principle, in which it accepts it is a part of China.
+China says Taiwan can participate only under the "one China" principle, involving acceptance that it is a part of China.

-China's Foreign Ministry said on Thursday that Taiwan's ruling Democratic Progressive Party refused to do this, and so the political foundation for Taiwan's WHO participation had "ceased to exist".
+China's Foreign Ministry said on Thursday Taiwan's ruling Democratic Progressive Party refused to do this, so the political foundation for Taiwan's WHO participation had "ceased to exist".

-Speaking at a news conference in Taipei to press home Taiwan's desire to take part, Health Minister Chen Shih-chung said there was no way Taiwan would do this.
+At a news conference in Taipei, Health Minister Chen Shih-chung rejected China's condition, saying: "I have no way to accept something which does not exist."

-The issue has taken on broader diplomatic significance thanks to the strong support from the United States and Japan in particular for Taiwan to attend the WHA, to China's anger.
+The issue has taken on broader diplomatic significance because of strong support from the United States and Japan in particular for Taiwan to attend the WHA.

-"We can represent our own people," Taiwan Deputy Foreign Minister Kelly Hsieh told the same news conference in Taipei.
-"We hope the WHO can set aside political considerations, and be neutral and professional."
+"We can represent our own people," Taiwan Deputy Foreign Minister Kelly Hsieh told the Taipei news conference.

-Taiwan attended the WHA as an observer from 2009-2016 when Taipei-Beijing relations were warmer.
+In Geneva, where the WHO is based, the U.S. mission said in a statement that Taiwan's successful response to the coronavirus would benefit the rest of the world, and that China "would rather that success not be shared, no doubt to avoid uncomfortable comparisons."

+The de facto British and German embassies in Taipei also issued statements supporting Taiwan's participation in the WHA.

 The WHO says it has no mandate to invite Taiwan to the WHA and that only member states can decide.